itallreturnstonothing/panicpony/README.md

 Input lines that are empty space or that start with # are ignored.

 Specify the output file with `-o <file/path>`.
+If the file exists it will be overwritten!

 If you want to use a different API key pass `--key <your key>`.